 March 29, 1987

-The Apostle Peter was earnest in his belief, but he often misunderstood Jesus’ words and actions.
+The apostle Peter was earnest in his belief, but he often misunderstood Jesus’ words and actions.
 As we seek to expand our knowledge and understanding of the Bible, we will find that Peter’s difficulty was not unique to him.
-In this message from John 13, Alistair Begg explains the deeper significance of Jesus washing the disciples’ feet.
-The message is indeed one of humility, but there is also a rich foreshadowing of the cross to be found in this scene.
+In this message from John 13, Alistair Begg explains the deeper significance of Jesus washing the disciples’ feet, a scene which contains not only a message indeed of humility but also a rich foreshadowing of the cross.

 1Now before the Feast of the Passover, when Jesus knew that his hour had come to depart out of this world to the Father, having loved his own who were in the world, he loved them to the end.
 2During supper, when the devil had already put it into the heart of Judas Iscariot, Simon's son, to betray him, 3Jesus, knowing that the Father had given all things into his hands, and that he had come from God and was going back to God, 4rose from supper.
 He laid aside his outer garments, and taking a towel, tied it around his waist.
 5Then he poured water into a basin and began to wash the disciples' feet and to wipe them with the towel that was wrapped around him.
 6He came to Simon Peter, who said to him, “Lord, do you wash my feet?”
 7Jesus answered him, “What I am doing you do not understand now, but afterward you will understand.”
 8Peter said to him, “You shall never wash my feet.”
 Jesus answered him, “If I do not wash you, you have no share with me.”
 9Simon Peter said to him, “Lord, not my feet only but also my hands and my head!”
 10Jesus said to him, “The one who has bathed does not need to wash, except for his feet,1 but is completely clean.
 And you2 are clean, but not every one of you.”
 11For he knew who was to betray him; that was why he said, “Not all of you are clean.”